 If the characters arrive during morning prayers, they are expected, but not required, to join in.
-If they do not, then some Charisma checks when dealing with Raho and the other knights may suffer disadvantage, at the GM's discretion.
+If they do not, then future Charismabased skill checks with Raho and the other knights may suffer a -2 penalty, at the GM's discretion.